EliotKhachi/publicZk/202305072101/README.md

 * If the LED is in the circuit its leads in reverse (the anode is connected to the negative terminal of the battery), the LED won't work and can be damaged.
 * LEDs can only handle very little current.
 A resistor is required in the circuit to use an LED properly and safely.

 How do you decide what resistance resistor to use?
+[How Much Resistance?](../202305072106)

 ## Tags